 If you know what you're looking for, you can jump down the page using the quick links below.
 Alternatively, take a look at our expert product recommendations and information centre below.

 What is EN 374?

 Once tested, gloves are provided with a rating for their resistance to permeation by specific chemicals and micro-organisms to promote consumer safety.
 Gloves that have undergone this testing will be marked with the beaker symbol below:

-Basically, EN ISO 374:2016 requires permeation tests to be carried out for more chemicals than EN 374:2003; the new standard adds an extra classification level according to the class of chemicals that the gloves protect against; and protection against permeation by micro-organisms is specified as protection against virus, bacteria and/or fungi.
-Here are the specifics:
+Basically, EN ISO 374:2016 requires permeation tests to be carried out for more chemicals than EN 374:2003.
+The newer of the two standards adds an extra classification level according to the class of chemicals that the gloves protect against.
+This is specified as protection against virus, bacteria and/or fungi.